 - Put the bowl in the refrigerator for at least 1 hour and up to overnight.
 Mix from time to time.

-- With the help of your adult, turn the oven on and set it to 250 degrees.
+- Turn the oven on and set the heat to 250 degrees.
 Put a large piece of parchment or wax paper (enough to cover) on the baking sheet.

 - Pour the nuts onto the preapred baking sheet, making sure the nuts are in a single layer.

-- With the help of your adult, put the baking sheet in the oven and bake for 45 minutes.
+- Once the oven temperature has reached 250 degrees, put the baking sheet in the oven and bake for 45 minutes.

-- With the help of your adult, remove the baking sheet from the oven and place on top of the stove.
+- Remove the baking sheet from the oven and place on top of the stove.